 The Greek pantheon is large, complex, and beautiful.
 But the following deities are some of the most famous that you are likely to be familiar with.

 Aphrodite: Perhaps the most famous love goddess in ancient mythology.
 A nice choice if you are a young woman with a dreamy or romantic disposition.

-Once you’ve decided on a deity to work with, do your research.
-While you don’t need go to extreme lengths or get obsessed with a perfect fundamentalist interpretation of historical text, neither do you want to mock an ancient tradition unwittingly.
-Find out what symbolism is appropriate, what mythology is important to know and how it fits into your own personal philosophy.
+Most take careful pains not to mock an ancient tradition unwittingly.
+Find out what symbolism is appropriate, what mythology is important to know, and how it fits into your own personal philosophy.